vkobel/unfolding-protons/content/blog/create-full-ethereum-keypair-and-address.md

 -----END EC PRIVATE KEY-----
 ```

-On its own this command is not what we want, but if you pipe it with the ec command it will display both private and public part in hexadecimal format, exactly what we want!
+On its own this command is not very useful for us, but if you pipe it with the ec command it will display both private and public part in hexadecimal format, and this is what we want!
 Let's do it:

 ```bash
 > openssl ecparam -name secp256k1 -genkey -noout | openssl ec -text -noout